shopsys/shopsys/docs/model/how-to-work-with-money.md

 - scale of the result of `multiply` is the *sum of scales* of both money values
 - scale of the result of `divide` must be *explicitly specified*, the last decimal place will be rounded to minimize the error

+!!! note
-*Note: The scale of the money amount is always preserved - `getAmount` will use all decimal places of its scale (eg. zero money with scale 6 would return `0.000000`).*
+    The scale of the money amount is always preserved - `getAmount` will use all decimal places of its scale (eg. zero money with scale 6 would return `0.000000`).

 ### Rounding